VidathD/notes/courses/Wealth Management/Stock Market Investment.md

 - When the demand for a stock is higher, the price goes up.
 - When the supply of a stock is high, the price goes down.

+## The Two Types of Return in Stock Market

+### Capital Gain

+The gap between the amount a stock is bought for and sold for, if it is a profit is capital gain.

+### Dividend Payment

+Stable companies pay a part of their profit to the shareholders.
+This is dividend payment.

+$$
+\text{Dividend Yield} = \frac{\text{Annual dividends per share}}{\text{Current share price}} \times 100\%
+$$

+## Dos and Don'ts of the Stock Market

+### Dos

+1. Have discipline
+    - Prices fluctuate.
+Don't panic.
+Collect value counters.
+    - Learn how to look at company valuations
+2. Macro environment analysis
+3. Portfolio diversification
+4. Individual company self-analysis
+5. Demand and supply
+6. Read investment books
+7. Watch investment videos/movies
+8. Talk to a mentor

+### Don'ts

+1. Follow a friend and buy stocks.
+2. Follow social media and buy stocks.
+3. Follow bull/herd mentality.
+4. More speculation
+5. Buy stocks without knowing company financials.
+6. Buy on stories.

+**You can use S&P 20 for long term stable investments.**

+## How to Select the Best Stocks to Invest

+Look at,
+1. Net Assets Per Share/Net Asset Value (NAV)
+2. Price/Earnings Ratio (P/E Ratio)
+3. Dividend Yield

+If possible, also consider other investor ratios.
+- Profit Margins
+- Earnings Per Share (EPS)
+- Price to Book Value (PBV)
+- Gearing Ratio
+- Return on Equity
+- Dividend Yield

+### Net Assets Per Share/Net Asset Value (NAV)

+$$\text{Net Asset Value}=\frac{\text{Fund Assets}-\text{Fund Liabilities}}{\text{Total number of outstanding shares}}$$

+- Buy stocks below NAV (Undervalued)

+### P/E Ratio

+$$\text{P/E Ratio}=\frac{\text{Market Share Price}}{\text{Earnings Per Share (EPS)}}$$

+Invest in companies with a P/E ratio below the market P/E and sector P/E.

+A high P/E ratio indicates that it is overvalued or that high growth is expected.

+**Companies that are losing money or have no earnings don't have a P/E ratio since there is nothing to put to the denominator.**